An exoskeleton is the rigid covering found on the exterior of many animals, particularly invertebrates such as arthropods and mollusks.

 Although the bones found in endoskeletons are quite lightweight, the materials that make up the structure of exoskeletons are relatively heavy.
-This limits the size that an organism with an exoskeleton can grow too, which is part of the reason why insects have small body size.
+This limits the size that an organism with an exoskeleton can grow to, which is one of the reasons why insects have small bodies.

 Types of Exoskeleton

 The Arthropod Cuticle